Cerebellum-Network/contribute/TRACKS.md

 - Building a web application with front-end components
 - Developing a mobile app

-### Requirements

-- Provide mockups and/or wireframes (e.g. Figma)
-- List frameworks & tools for development & testing (e.g. React Native, Angular)

 ## Backend Development

 ### Applies to

 - Building a service/mobile app/webapp that relies on a back-end component

-### Requirements

-- State what language & framework you'll use (e.g. python with Django, Rust with Rocket)
-- Define your database requirements and which system you'll use
-- Choose how & where will your backend be hosted (cloud provider, IPFS, localhost?)
-- Consider scaling & how you plan to handle it
-- Consider CI/CD
-- If you are (planning on) hosting the backend yourself, consider adding a [security.txt](https://securitytxt.org/) file so people can get in touch with you regarding (potential) security issues
-- Provide a link to your Github repository if you already have the structure in place

 ## Cryptography